Zippar

 Cable (ropeway) infrastructure

-Multiple station stop options across their network
+Multiple station stop options across the network

 When will it happen?